herttaleinonen/DFSM/data_analysis/README.md

 ## Data analysis scripts

-This repository contains data analysis scripts for the behavioral and eye‑movement data recorded in the visual search and visibility experiments.
+This repository contains data analysis scripts for the behavioral and eye‑movement data recorded in the visual search and visibility experiments, located in the data-folder.

 All `.md` scripts can be run in RStudio to reproduce the figures reported in the paper.